About Esports Tales

 Our website is mobile friendly and can scale up to almost any size.
 The ratio of your screen doesn't matter as it will use all the space available to offer an immersive viewing experience.

-At first, Dota 2 and CS:GO will be our main topics, but afterwards we hope to expand our coverage to multiple games.
-There are many titles that can be competitive even without multiple tournaments at year.
+During the past years, we extended our coverage to multiple games.
+There are many titles that can be competitive even without several tournaments at year.

 My name is Vincenzo, and I am from Bari in south Italy.
 Here esports aren’t widespread yet, particularly Dota 2.

-My journey in esports started 5 years ago with a blog, available in both Italian and English: its purpose was sharing the esports culture.
+My journey in esports started in 2012 with a blog, available in both Italian and English: its purpose was sharing the esports culture.

 I started with Dota 2 guides and analytical articles, and then moved on multiple games.
 My most loved series was the Competitive Hero Tier List, published monthly for several years.
 Also thanks to its success I received my first sponsorship, and afterwards the first paid jobs.

-I worked and covered tournaments for DreamHack, FACEIT and 2P, and in the past 2 years I have been the head editor for Natus Vincere.
+I worked and covered tournaments for DreamHack, FACEIT, and 2P, and for two years I have been the head editor for Natus Vincere.

-Due to time restraints, the series were stopped over two years ago, but this past summer I revived some of them.
+Due to time restraints, the series were stopped years ago, but I decided to revive some of them.
 Many readers remembered my old articles and asked to publish them regularly again.
 You can imagine my joy!

 I started writing because of my love for esports, and 5 years later your own comments led to the development of this website.
 Things changed, so this isn’t a blog anymore, but a full-fledged website that I hope you will enjoy.